Distributionally Robust Joint Chance-Constrained Optimization for Networked Microgrids Considering Contingencies and Renewable Uncertainty: Introduction

 All aforementioned literature \cite{Zhang2017, Qiu2019, Zhao2020, Shi2019, Fang2019, Duan2018, Guo2019b} adopt the single CC formulation, in which each constraint is considered as an independent event with the pre-defined violation rate.
 However, in most power system applications, the JCC formulation is desired, which means that all constraints should be satisfied simultaneously and use one whole-system reliability metric.
 For example, a distribution feeder is considered to be reliable \textit{if and only if} all the constraints such as bus voltage limits, power balance are met simultaneously.

-However, solving the JCC problem is notoriously difficult and its DRO reformulation generally results in intractable problems \cite{Hanasusanto2017}.
-A few papers attempted to solve the JCC problems using conventional scenario-based or approximation-based methods.
+However, solving the JCC problem is notoriously difficult since its DRO reformulation generally results in intractable problems \cite{Hanasusanto2017}.
+Only a few papers attempted to solve the JCC problems using either the scenario-based or approximation-based methods.
 The scenario-based method, following the aforementioned principles, solves possible scenarios from historical samples for the JCC problem.
 Ref. \cite{Vrakopoulou2013} first proposed the JCC-OPF formulation for the transmission network with high wind power penetration.
 A droop-type function, termed the distribution vector, was introduced to control generators concerning wind power forecast errors \cite{Vrakopoulou2013, Vrakopoulou2012}.
-Those problems were solved with different wind power forecast scenarios.
+These problems were solved in a great number of wind power forecast scenarios.
 Similar works include \cite{Warrington2012, Roald2018, Vrakopoulou2019} for power networks integrating flexible loads or thermal storages.
 In general, the scenario-based approach offers a fairly accurate solution given a large volume of samples, but its scalability heavily relies on statistical techniques, such as sample average estimation, to ease the computation burden \cite{Pena-Ordieres2021a}.